cncf/kubernetes-community-days/committee-resources/content-management.md

 By adhering to the concept of vendor neutrality it fosters an environment where knowledge sharing and learning take precedence over commercial interests, benefiting both attendees and the broader industry.

+Start with understanding your selection committee versus your program committee
+* The program committee is the reviewing committee.
+This team is allowed to include members outside the core KCD organizer team, or simply be the core organizer team.
+* The selection committee must comprise of those on the core KCD organizer team, and shall not have anyone that is no local to the KCD's primary location.
+* CNCF highly reccomends as organizers that you do not submit a talk to your own KCD.
+While this is NOT mandatory, it has created issues in past KCDs.
+Please note KCDs are different from a KubeCon + CloudNativeCon, where there are hundreds of selected sessions versus 10-50 slots at a KCD, so we ask you do not compare standards.
+-- Exceptions can be made in the event your team needs an organizer to fill in a speaking session, or your KCD simply did not receive enough Cfp submissions.

 Some basic guidelines for building a good event program include:
 * Encourage bold, innovative thought-provoking subjects